The 2025 CMO Must Be a Data Scientist — With Empathy

 The Problem with the CMO Title Itself

 The CMO role has been under threat for years.
 According to a 2023 Spencer Stuart study, the average CMO tenure is now just 40 months, the shortest among C-suite positions.
-Many founders bypass the role entirely — choosing to distribute its responsibilities across product, growth, and performance heads.
+Many founders bypass the role entirely — choosing to distribute its responsibilities across product, growth marketing, and performance heads.

-But this diffusion often creates a blind spot: Who owns the full customer lifecycle?
+But this diffusion often creates a blind spot: Who owns the full customer lifecycle strategy?

-If the CMO doesn’t have the technical fluency to lead this lifecycle across departments, can the organization even call it a strategy?
+If the CMO doesn’t have the technical fluency and data strategy leadership to lead this lifecycle across departments, can the organization even call it a strategy?

 Final Advice

 Don’t replace your CMO with a storyteller.
-Replace them with someone who builds models, balances emotion with numbers, and bridges engineering with narrative.
+Replace them with someone who builds marketing models, balances emotion with data, and bridges engineering with brand narrative.

-Because in 2025, marketing isn’t about reach.
-It’s about precision, empathy, and return.
+Because in 2025, modern marketing isn’t about reach.
+It’s about precision, empathy, and return on investment.

 if you enjoy this article you can subscribe to our NewsLetter Growth.Exe @ www.bit.ly/4jPJ77W